 Welcome to Howard Community College!
 You are joining an award-winning team of faculty and staff, who are passionate about providing pathways to success for our students.
 I am honored that you have chosen to work here and look forward to your own success.

-Howard Community College has been selected as a Great College to Work For by the Chronicle of Higher Education for nine consecutive years, and I am confident you will experience our mission of discovering greatness in yourself and others.
+Howard Community College has been selected as a Great College to Work For by the Chronicle of Higher Education for 11 consecutive years, and I am confident you will experience our mission of discovering greatness in yourself and others.